Rekyt/taxo_harmonization/README.md

 This repository accompanies the following article:

-> Grenié M., Berti E., Carvajal-Quintero J., Winter M., Sagouis A., Matching species names in biodiversity databases: database relationships, tools, pitfalls and best practices.
-In preparation. doi: XXXX/XXXX 2021.
+> Grenié M., Berti E., Carvajal-Quintero J., Sagouis A., Winter M. Harmonizing taxon names in biodiversity data: a review of tools, databases, and best practices.
+Submitted. doi: XXXX/XXXX 2021.

 Version of the code available in this repository have been archived on Zenodo: